hpparvi/spright/README.md

 # Spright

-Spright (/spraɪt/; Parviainen, Luque, and Palle, submitted to MNRAS) is a fast Bayesian radius-density-mass relation for small planets.
-The package offers methods to predict planetary masses, densities, and RV semi-amplitudes from an estimate of the planet's radius, or planetary radii given an estimate of the planet's mass.
+Spright (/spraɪt/; Parviainen, Luque, and Palle, submitted to MNRAS) is a fast Bayesian radius-density-mass relation for small planets that allows one to predict planetary masses, densities, and RV semi-amplitudes from an estimate of the planet's radius, or planetary radii given an estimate of the planet's mass.

+The package offers an easy-to-use command line script for people who are not overly interested in coding, and nearly-as-easy-to-use set of Python classes for the people who prefer to code.
+The command line script can create directly publication-quality plots, and the classes offer direct access to the predicted numerical distributions.

 ![relation_maps](notebooks/f00_relation_maps.svg)